Camp Lejeune: Past Water Contamination

-VA recently proposed a rule to create presumptive service connection for Veterans, Reservists, and National Guard members exposed to contaminants in the water supply at Camp Lejeune from August 1, 1953 through December 31, 1987 who later developed one of the following eight diseases:
+VA has established a presumptive service connection for Veterans, Reservists, and National Guard members exposed to contaminants in the water supply at Camp Lejeune from August 1, 1953 through December 31, 1987 who later developed one of the following eight diseases:

 - Adult leukemia

 - Kidney cancer

 - Multiple myeloma

 Presently, these conditions are the only ones for which there is sufficient scientific and medical evidence to support the creation of presumptions; however, VA will continue to review relevant information as it becomes available.

 Read the final rule.
 (246 KB,PDF) The rule will become effective either 60 days after publication in the Federal Register, or following conclusion of the 60-day Congressional Review, whichever is later.

 Veterans who are experiencing other health conditions that they think may be related to contaminated water at Camp Lejeune are encouraged to contact their primary care provider and to file a claim.
 VA reviews and decides disability compensation claims on a case-by-case basis.

 In accordance with the 2012 Camp Lejeune health care law, VA provides cost-free health care for certain conditions to Veterans who served at least 30 days of active duty at Camp Lejeune from January 1, 1957 and December 31, 1987.

 Qualifying health conditions include: